Kali Sara: How the Romani hid their Goddess in plain sight

 No, the real reason is deeper.

-The Romani arrived in the Balkans and Europe at a time in history when the entire continent had calcified around Christianity and its dogmas.
+The Roma arrived in the Balkans and Europe at a time in history when the entire continent had calcified around Christianity and its dogmas.

 “Christianity did bring many fundamental changes.
 One was the split between Good and Evil.
 Another was the elevation of the Masculine principle above the Feminine.